adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Oh, they take doses of those every night and morning," was the reply.

 "What do you mean by doses?"
-Dorothy inquired, wonder- ingly.
+Dorothy inquired, wonderingly.

 "We use the newly invented School Pills, made by your friend the Wizard.
 These pills are very effective, and they save a lot of time."

 He led them to a room in the building where many large bottles were standing in rows upon shelves.

 "These are the Algebra Pills," said the Professor.
 "One at night is equal to four hours of study.
 Here are the Geography Pills — one at night and one in the morning.
-In this next

-bottle are the Latin Pills — one three times a day.
+In this next bottle are the Latin Pills — one three times a day.
 Then we have the Grammar Pills — one before each meal."

 "It’s a great invention," said Dorothy, looking admiringly at the Wizard.